Munitions Transport and Storage Safety

 AASTP 1 & 5 Course

-The TSO Munitions Transport and Storage Safety is responsible for managing the AASTP-1 and AASTP-5 course.
 We teach explosives safety officers and others responsible for storage of ammunition and explosives how to apply Quantity Distances (QD) standards and risk analysis methods provided in NATO standards.
-The event is typically organised 5 to 6 times per year, and the number of students per course is about 20.
-Instructors are Mr. Johnny de Roos (ex belgian MoD), Mr. Eric Deschambault (ex US DDESB) and Mr. Matt Wingrave (DOS-R).
+The event is typically organised 5 to 7 times per year, and the maximum number of students per course is 25.
+The lead instructor is Mr. Johnny de Roos (ex Belgian MoD), who, in most cases, will be assisted by a second instructor.

 Explosives Safety Munitions Risk Management (ESMRM) Course for Planners, Logisticians and Explosives Safety Staff